hokiedsp/matlab-mexutils/README.md

 class|`mexObjectHandle`|Implements C++ object wrapping mechanism.
 This class is transparent in a `mexObjectHandler`-based MEX function. class|`mexSetGetClass`|Base class with set/get/save/load actions

-`mexObjectHandler` should be paired with the MATLAB base/template handle class `+mexcpp/BaseClass.m`.
-In general, the paired MATLAB class must have a property `backend` with attributes: `(Access = protected, Hidden, NonCopyable, Transient)`.
-The class should also declare the MEX function as its static member.
-This minimizes erroneous call to the MEX function.
-In `+mexcpp/BaseClass.m`, the MEX function is declared as `mexfcn`, and note that the MEX target name in `examples/@mexClass_demo/CMakeLists.txt` is also `mexfcn`.
+`mexObjectHandler` is designed to be paired with the MATLAB base/template handle class [`mexcpp.BaseClass`](#mexcppbaseclassm).
+See the section below for the specifications of the m-file.

 To implement a MEX function with this framework, `mexFunction` would require a single line:
 ```